namberino/namberino.github.io/content/posts/tvc-modeling.md

 def three_dof_body_axes(Fx, Fz, My, u0=0.0, w0=0.0, theta0=0.0, q0=0.0, pos0=[0.0, 0.0], mass=0, inertia=0.0, g=9.81, dt=0.01, duration=10):
 ```

-Note that the time step represent a discrete time interval over which calculations will be performed to approximate the continuous changes in the system.
+Note that the time step represent a discrete time interval over which calculations will be performed to approximate the continuous changes in the rocket.

 All of these values has been set to a default value which we can change later on.